-An emergency command which may be used by anyone in the range who sees danger.
+An emergency command which may be used by anyone who sees danger.
 It must be shouted, clearly so that everyone in the range can hear.
 If you hear "FAST", you must come down, put your arrow in your quiver and step off the shooting line.